maccuaa/vite-plugin-csp/README.md

 # Vite Plugin CSP

-Vite Plugin for adding a Content Security Policy to your Vite application.
+Vite Plugin for adding a Content Security Policy to your Vite SPA application.

 | Library                | Version                                                           |
 | ---------------------- | ----------------------------------------------------------------- |